 Wrapped in feelings, thoughts and connections, is the experience of living—tangible and fragile.
 Sometimes crushed by the magnitude of life, permeating our protective shields; other times buoyantly lifted by unexpected warmth and beauty.

 A popular brand of pop-psychology condemns normal emotions, labeling some feelings as bad, attacking juggernauts of felt experience such as sadness, guilt, and anger (as well as any other displeasing feelings).
 With an attractive theory, they re-write the biology of life.
-Now, when inflicted with sorrow, we feel impelled to apologize for experiencing a lower-class emotion, belonging to the weak; because, of course, we are choosing to be sorrowful.
+Now, when inflicted with sorrow, we feel impelled to apologize for experiencing a 'lower-class emotion,' that belongs to the weak; because, of course, we are choosing to be sorrowful.

 We need an occasional gut check.